Pressure Washing Before Painting in Newcastle

 Washing concrete and driveways

 High-pressure treatment for concrete: Driveways, paths, and retaining walls tolerate 3,000 PSI with a rotary nozzle for tough staining.
-This higher pressure effectively removes oil, grease, tyre marks, and mineral deposits that prevent paint or sealant adhesion.
+This pressure removes oil, grease, tyre marks, and mineral deposits that prevent paint or sealant adhesion.

 Recommended wait times before painting